Chimera (genetics): Microchimerism

 Microchimerism is the presence of a small number of cells that are genetically distinct from those of the host individual.
 Most people are born with a few cells genetically identical to their mothers' and the proportion of these cells goes down in healthy individuals as they get older.
 People who retain higher numbers of cells genetically identical to their mother's have been observed to have higher rates of some autoimmune diseases, presumably because the immune system is responsible for destroying these cells and a common immune defect prevents it from doing so and also causes autoimmune problems.

-The higher rates of autoimmune diseases due to the presence of maternally-derived cells is why in a 2010 study of a 40-year-old man with scleroderma-like disease (an autoimmune rheumatic disease), the female cells detected in his blood stream via FISH (fluorescence in situ hybridization) were thought to be maternally-derived.
+The higher rates of autoimmune diseases due to the presence of maternally derived cells is why in a 2010 study of a 40-year-old man with scleroderma-like disease (an autoimmune rheumatic disease), the female cells detected in his blood stream via FISH (fluorescence in situ hybridization) were thought to be maternally derived.
 However, his form of microchimerism was found to be due to a vanished twin, and it is unknown whether microchimerism from a vanished twin might predispose individuals to autoimmune diseases as well.
 Mothers often also have a few cells genetically identical to those of their children, and some people also have some cells genetically identical to those of their siblings (maternal siblings only, since these cells are passed to them because their mother retained them).

-Symbiotic chimerism in anglerfish

-Chimerism occurs naturally in adult Ceratioid anglerfish and is in fact a natural and essential part of their life cycle.
-Once the male achieves adulthood, it begins its search for a female.
-Using strong olfactory (or smell) receptors, the male searches until it locates a female anglerfish.
-The male, less than an inch in length, bites into her skin and releases an enzyme that digests the skin of both his mouth and her body, fusing the pair down to the blood-vessel level.
-While this attachment has become necessary for the male's survival, it will eventually consume him, as both anglerfish fuse into a single hermaphroditic individual.
-Sometimes in this process, more than one male will attach to a single female as a symbiote.
-In this case, they will all be consumed into the body of the larger female angler.
-Once fused to a female, the males will reach sexual maturity, developing large testicles as their other organs atrophy.
-This process allows for sperm to be in constant supply when the female produces an egg, so that the chimeric fish is able to have a greater number of offspring.